barayuda/ReactNative-Tutor/README.md

 ![Alt text](https://github.com/karanjagota/ReactNative-Tutor/blob/main/assets/raw_images/snapshots/rectutor-logo.png?raw=true "Title")

 ## Recommended Way to View React Native Tutor

 <i>If you have a Non-Tech Background or are unfamiliar with Node.js, interested in learning and knowing more about developing mobile apps using ReactNative, then I would highly suggest you first check out ReactNative Tutor Web App by clicking on the link below.
+Web link : <a href="https://inspiring-goldberg-6c4aee.netlify.app/"> React Native Tutor Web App</a>

-If you are familiar with Node.js and want to contribute to this repository, or is interested in developing the first two screens of the ReactNative Tutor mobile app in a step by step manner, then please go on reading. </i>
+If you are familiar with Node.js and want to contribute to this repository, or is interested in developing the first two screens of the ReactNative Tutor mobile app in a step by step manner, then please go on reading.</i>

 ## Table of Contents
 * [Introduction](https://github.com/karanjagota/ReactNative-Tutor#introduction)